blitz2233/Venom-multitool/README.md

 All this to say that if you like watching movies, crack applications or doing DDoS attacks this is the perfect application created to serve you.

 It is compatible with Windows 10 and 11 (x86/x64).

+Disclaimer
+Education Purpose Only.
+This project was created only for good purposes and personal use Please be aware that your action has consequences
+Be careful using this tool, I am warning you to use this tool for Education Purpose Only.
+Preview

+Installation
+ 🔧 Automatic Installation -    Launch setup.bat
+ 🔧 Manual Installation    -    pip install -r requirements.txt & python vemon.py
+You need the latest python. install here

+Python was not Found?
+You probably just installed python